 ARM III: Patients receive atezolizumab IV over 30-60 minutes on day 1.
 Treatment repeats every 2 weeks for up to 48 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive bevacizumab IV over 30-90 minutes on day 1, oxaliplatin IV over 2 hours on day 1 cycles 1-10, leucovorin calcium IV over 2 hours on day 1, and fluorouracil IV over 46-48 hours on day 1.
 Treatment with oxaliplatin repeats every 2 weeks for up to 10 cycles in the absence of disease progression or unacceptable toxicity.
 Cycles of bevacizumab, leucovorin calcium, and fluorouracil repeat every 2 weeks in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 8 weeks for 18 months, and then every 12 weeks for up to 5 years.

-Colorectal Adenocarcinoma Stage IV Colorectal Cancer AJCC v7 Stage IVA Colorectal Cancer AJCC v7 Stage IVB Colorectal Cancer AJCC v7 Colorectal Neoplasms Adenocarcinoma Calcium, Dietary Leucovorin Folic Acid Bevacizumab Antineoplastic Agents, Immunological Oxaliplatin Fluorouracil Atezolizumab Endothelial Growth Factors Antibodies Immunoglobulins Antibodies, Monoclonal Calcium Levoleucovorin Leucovorin Calcium Quality-of-Life Assessment
+Metastatic Colorectal Adenocarcinoma Stage IV Colorectal Cancer AJCC v7 Stage IVA Colorectal Cancer AJCC v7 Stage IVB Colorectal Cancer AJCC v7 Colorectal Neoplasms Adenocarcinoma Leucovorin Bevacizumab Antineoplastic Agents, Immunological Fluorouracil Oxaliplatin Atezolizumab Endothelial Growth Factors Antibodies Immunoglobulins Antibodies, Monoclonal Immunoglobulin G Quality-of-Life Assessment

 You can join if…